 - 1. Remove the load from the engine.
-Reduce the engine speed (rpm) to low idle.
-Allow the engine to idle for five minutes in order to cool the engine. - 2.
-Stop the engine after the cool down period according to the shutoff system on the engine and turn the ignition key switch to the OFF position.
+Allow the engine to cool for 5 minutes. - Stop the engine after the cool down period according to the shutoff system on the engine.
+Turn the ignition key switch to the OFF position.
 If necessary, refer to the instructions that are provided by the OEM.